-Catherine A. Torell is the Director of Securities Research and Analysis at Cohen Milstein, and is a member of the Securities Litigation & Investor Protection Practice Group.
-As Director of Securities Research and Analysis, Ms. Torell has the exclusive role of analyzing every securities case that is brought to the Firm.
+Catherine A. Torell is the director of securities research and analysis at Cohen Milstein and a member of the Securities Litigation & Investor Protection practice.
+She has the exclusive role of analyzing every securities case that is brought to the firm.

-Ms. Torell, joined the Firm in 2002 and has been practicing law for 25 years.
-Prior to joining Cohen Milstein, Ms. Torell was counsel at a number of prominent plaintiffs’ class action firms, serving in co-lead and leadership positions in numerous successful class action cases that resulted in settlements collectively totaling hundreds of millions of dollar for the clients she represented.
+Catherine has been practicing law for more than 25 years.
+Prior to joining Cohen Milstein, shel was counsel at a number of prominent plaintiffs’ class action firms, serving in co-lead and leadership positions in numerous successful class action cases that resulted in settlements collectively totaling hundreds of millions of dollars for the clients she represented.
 She served as a co-lead counsel in In re Providian Financial Securities Litigation, which resulted in a $38 million settlement.
-In approving the settlement, the Court remarked on the "extremely high quality" and "skill and efficiency" of plaintiffs' counsel's work throughout the litigation.
+In approving the settlement, the Court remarked on the “extremely high quality” and “skill and efficiency” of plaintiffs’ counsel’s work throughout the litigation.